-The sky's not falling
+The sky's not falling yet, but it could |

 As we settle down to yet another Occupied night at Union Square, mesh netting now covers the scaffolding used by Occupiers for shelter, placed there by building management to deny us our right to use part of a public sidewalk as a protest area, aided by the ever present NYPD with a new weekly strategy to simply arrest one protester a day whether they're doing anything or not - George Soros pops up on my iPhone in a Newsweek story to tell me that what I and the rest of the Occupy movement are doing is not just totally bat-shit crazy.
 "I am not here to cheer you up.
 The situation is about as serious and difficult as I've experienced in my career.", says Soros, who, at the age of 13 saw Nazi soldiers invade and occupy his native Hungary in 1944, only later to have that fascism replaced by the totalitarian Soviets - only to watch that fail as well.
 “The collapse of the Soviet system was a pretty extraordinary event, and we are currently experiencing something similar in the developed world, without fully realizing what’s happening.”, he continues.